SimileDude/allures-store/README.md

 ## Summary

-Allures is an (mock) ecommerce store build with the React ecosystem.
+Allures is an (mock) ecommerce store build primarily with React ecosystem tools.

 ## Sreenshots